Header background image

 Our work

-This programme was designed against the background of a bottom-up collaborative evaluation process, coordinated by LPI in 2019-2020, which identified changes conflict transformation interventions had contributed to over a decade and drew lessons from these changes.
-The evaluation results and recommendations informed LPI and other peace organisations on how to improve peacebuilding policy and practice on Eastern DRC.
+Currently, LPI is implementing the “Innovative and Holistic Peacebuilding in eastern DRC – Namna Mpya ya Ujenzi wa Amani” (NMUA) programme, funded by Sida from 2021 to 2025.
+This programme was designed against the background of a bottom-up collaborative evaluation process, coordinated by LPI in 2019-2020, which identified changes LPI-supported conflict transformation interventions had contributed to over the previous decade.
+The lessons learnt from this evaluation informed LPI and fellow peace organisations on how to improve peacebuilding policy and practice in the eastern DRC.

-• Promoting collaboration and coordination between organisations working on peacebuilding and conflict transformation processes in Eastern DRC.
+• Promoting collaboration and coordination between organisations working on peacebuilding and conflict transformation processes in eastern DRC.

 Organisational development activity for a community-based structure, Kalehe Territory, South Kivu Province